 While writing Lost Towns of North Georgia and Underwater Ghost Towns of North Georgia, I came across a late 1800 Atlanta newspaper article about sightings of phantom soldiers on trains going through Allatoona Pass.
 I do not like to include myths and folklore in my books because I need evidence.
 I figured if the credible Atlanta newspaper could print this story, I could write about in my books.
 So, here is one of the very few ghost stories in my books:

-The night was soaked with an inky darkness just seven years after the Civil War as the steam engine powered through Allatoona Pass on its way north.
+The Haunting of Allatoona Pass The night was soaked with an inky darkness just seven years after the Civil War as the steam engine powered through Allatoona Pass on its way north.
 Just as the engine entered the pass, the W&A Railroad conductor noticed a soldier sitting on the top of the car.
 He climbed up into the darkness to collect the fare.
 The conductor walked toward the figure.
 Steps away, it disappeared.
 The soldier had melted into the night.

 The disconcerted conductor reported to the engineer, “He was dressed in a soldier’s uniform.”
 Leaving the engine in the fireman’s hands, the W&A engineer investigated.
 A thick layer of clouds covered the moon; the cool night left a mist in the air.
 Through the fog, the engineer saw a figure sitting on the top of the third car.